CarolineCollins/Assignment-3-MSB1015/logbook.md

  and uses "</p>" html type formatting.
  - Make a list of questions (user interface, cdk book and groovy, buffer, pseudocode) for Martina and Egon that will help us to move forward.
- - Trialled running simple with the buffering line inserted but that creates error 'tuples'
+ - Trialled running simple with the buffering line inserted but that creates error 'tuples'* see below
- - Trialled maxForks = 1
+ - Trialled maxForks = 1 - this seems to work without error but doesn't affect timing much
  - Trialled using "time" and "date" on the runs of simple

 $ time ./nextflow run simple.nf gives